ChalkDoc/Iris/README.md

 ## Known Bugs
   * Application cannot plot inequalty equations
   * If 7 or more input fields are desired, guppy will overlap the keyboard
+  * EXCEPTION: Cannot read property 'lo' of undefined -> this is because when you call the function say COS() it has ('') nothing in the parameter and it runs it immediately to functionplot, we can add validation to stop this error. not a huge deal but it'd be nice to fix this.

 ## Future Goals
   * Set the x and y axis